common name: cottony cushion scale

 The cottony cushion scale can be distinguished easily from other scale insects in Florida.
 It is the only species of Icerya present in Florida.
 The mature females (actually hermaphrodites) have bright orange-red, yellow, or brown bodies (Ebeling 1959).
 The body is partially or entirely covered with yellowish or white wax.
 The most conspicuous feature is the large fluted egg sac, which will frequently be two to 2.5 times longer than the body.
 The egg sac contains about 1000 red eggs (Gossard 1901).

 Figure 3.
 Adult female cottony cushion scale, Icerya purchasi Maskell.
 Photograph by Division of Plant Industry.

-Depending on the temperature eggs hatch in a few days to two months.
+Depending on the temperature, eggs hatch in a few days to two months.
 The newly hatched nymphs are bright red with dark antennae and thin brown legs.
 The antennae are six-segmented.
-This is the primary dispersal stage, and can be wind blown to new locations, crawl to nearby plants, or possibly hitchhike on other animals.
+This is the primary dispersal stage.
+Nymphs can be wind-blown to new locations, crawl to nearby plants, or possibly hitchhike on other animals.
 After three molts the adult begins to deposit eggs and secrete the conspicuous egg sac.
-As the egg sac is formed the scale abdomen becomes more tilted until the scale appears to be standing on its head.
+As the egg sac is formed the scale’s abdomen becomes more and more tilted until the scale appears to be standing on its head.

 Figure 4.
 First instar crawler of the cottony cushion scale, Icerya purchasi Maskell.
 Photograph by Lyle J. Buss, University of Florida.